scala/scala.epfl.ch/records/2022-Q4-activity-report.md

 During this quarter, work has continued on bringing this SIP into the compiler as an experimental feature.

-Particular attention has been ported to the [pull request](https://github.com/lampepfl/dotty/pull/14019) and commit messages, to make them as easy to read and understand as possible.
+Particular attention has been given to the [pull request](https://github.com/lampepfl/dotty/pull/14019) and commit messages, to make them as easy to read and understand as possible.
 This way it will be usable as a guide when writing future SIP implementations.

-The code itself also follows this principle, bringing well documented precise changes that make the project more simple, not less.
+The code itself also follows this principle, bringing well documented precise changes that make the project simpler.

 #### Case Classes that Can Evolve in a Binary-Compatible Way